Exploring Non-Contact Printing: Why Inkjet Technology is the Future

 Especially for extraordinarily high volumes, the owner may need to spend higher costs to fulfill these materials.
 It is in contrast with the laser system which is more economical in this area.

 Inkjet technology holds immense potential in the future for various industries.
-From increasing production speeds to improving quality, it will expand the application and enhance sustainability.
+From increasing production speeds to improving print accuracy, inkjet technology is set to expand its applications and support more sustainable operations.
+Continuous advancements are also making inkjet systems more energy-efficient, reducing waste across production lines.
 See a complete list of thermal inkjet printers here.

 The advanced technology integrated into non-contact printing was invented to improve the process of how a product can be labeled, packaged, and printed.
 Moreover, manufacturers are conducting more research and developments to support the technology.